dsidavis/PlantTables/README.md

 ### Note
 To use the code here, you need a modified version of the pdftohtml software that is available from the git repository (https://github.com/dsidvis/pdftohtml).
 This differs from the regular pdftohtml in that it emits lines and rectangles which we use for detecting the headers and footers of many of the tables.

+You also currently need the CVRead package

 We generate the data frames from the PDF documents with the following code
 ```r